TrueBlocks/trueblocks-core/README.md

 ### `slurp` requires an API key

 One optional tool, `chifra slurp`, requires an EtherScan key.
-To use `ethslurp`, get an EtherScan API key, then add the following to the [settings] group of
+If you want to use it, get an EtherScan API key, then add the following to the [settings] group of
 `~/.quickBlocks/quickBlocks.toml`:

 ```toml